Rootly-AI-Labs/GMCQ-benchmark/README.md

-# GMCQ-benchmark
+# GMCQ-benchmark 🧪

-**GitHub Multiple Choice Questions** (GMCQ) is a benchmark developed to evaluate a language model's ability to determine the pull request that closes a bug fix issue from a real-world GitHub repository.
+GitHub Multiple Choice Questions (GMCQ) is a benchmark developed by the [Rootly AI Labs](https://labs.rootly.ai/) to evaluate a language model's ability to determine the pull request that closes a bug fix issue from a real-world GitHub repository.

+We took 100 closed issues with the bug label from the Mastodon Github repository, along with the pull requests that closed the issue.

 ## Task Format